GovAlta/adsp-monorepo/docs/tutorials/pdf/building-a-template.md

 - **Header**: to design the document's header's in HTML,
 - **Footer**: to design the document's footer's in HTML,
 - **Body**: to design the main content of the document in HTML,
-- **CSS**: to style the document,
+- **CSS**: to specify styles that are common to all three components of the document; header, footer, and body
-- **Test Data**: to specify typical values for the variables used in the template, for when you are testing to see how a document actually looks, and
+- **Test Data**: to specify typical values for the Handlebars variables used in the template, for when you are testing to see how a document actually looks, and
 - **File History**: a collection of PDF documents generated, for testing purposes, during your current session.

+#### The Default Template

+To give template designers a head start, when a new template is created it will be populated with some default HTML/CSS.
+It contains a typical GOA header and footer, and some guidelines for things one might find in the body.
+You can customize this template to suite your needs, or you can delete it and build your own from scratch.
+In this tutorial we will be building a template from scratch.

+#### Testing Your Design

-  On the right, you can see an area for previewing your PDF's.
-When you want to see how the template is coming along you can specify values for your template variables on the _Test Data_ tab, then click Generate PDF on the top right.
-Typically, your workflow will be to make changes to the template, preview them, and repeat.
+When building a complex template it is important to be able to visualize how it is looking as you progress in your work, much like with web-design.
+The right-hand pane of the Template Editor contains an area for previewing PDF's.
+When you want to check your progress you can specify "typical" values for your [Handlebars](/adsp-monorepo/tutorials/pdf/handlebars.html) variables on the _Test Data_ tab, then click Generate PDF on the top right.
+It may take a few seconds, but the PDF will soon show up in the pane.

+The editor also keeps a list of the last few PDF files generated in your session, on the _File History_ tab, so you can look back at them if the need arises.
+The list is short, and temporary, so please download any files you may want to keep around for prosperity.

 ## Define Page Attributes

 The first step is to define the boundaries for the page.
-Puppeteer – the PDF generation engine used by the PDF service – allocates room for headers and footers via page margins.
+[Puppeteer](/adsp-monorepo/tutorials/pdf/puppeteer.html) – the PDF generation engine used by the PDF service – allocates room for headers and footers via page margins.
 The header defaults to 10px in height.
 Since the IRC header is much higher than 10px these margins must be changed, or the lower portion of the header block will be obscured with body content.
-We can do this by setting the page margins on the CSS tab:
+We can do this by setting the page margins on the body tab:

 ```css
 <style>